 We charge a flat monthly fee based on the client’s total media spend.
 Without getting into specifics, that means we charge $500 for clients who spend less than $3,000 per month, $700 for clients who spend $3,000-$7,000, and so on.

-The Start-Up Fee
+PPC Management Start-Up Fee

-Many PPC management companies also charge a one-time start-up fee.
+Many PPC marketing companies also charge a one-time start-up fee.
 Launching a new Google Ads campaign takes a lot of upfront work.
 There’s keyword research, writing ad copy, setting up conversion tracking, and more.
 Even if the client has an existing Google Ads campaign, there’s no guarantee the previous vendor knew what they were doing.

 As a result, unless you charge a $500 setup fee, it’s easy to actually lose money in the first month of a PPC campaign.
 Some companies make that money back in the long run, but most companies now charge a separate set up fee.
 In fact, this has quickly become the industry standard.

-Define Your Services
+Define Your Pay Per Click Management Services

 No matter how you decide to charge for your PPC management services, you should be transparent with the client.
 That means they need to know exactly what they are — and are not — paying for month-to-month.